angiekroll/pokemon-api/README.md

 ## Pockemon Api

-This project consumes an external api to obtain a list of pokemons and returns the paginated information.
+This project consumes an external api to obtain a list of pokemonDtos and returns the paginated information.

 ### Features.